aflin/rampart_docs/source/rampart-sql.rst

 In some cases, there may be datasets where the matching of a limited amount of punctuation is desirable.

-Consider the following small snippit of a C Program that might be cataloged in a full text searchable database:
+Consider the following small snippet of a C Program that might be cataloged in a full text searchable database:

 ::